jundalisay/sp/content/en/research/marco-polo/travels/volume-2/book-1/chapter-35.md

 ## CHAPTER 37: The Kingdom of Taianfu

 After riding then those ten days from the city of Juju, you find yourself in a kingdom called Taianfu, and the city at which you arrive, which is the capital, is also called Taianfu, a very great and fine city.

-[But at the end of five days’ journey out of those ten, they say there is a city unusually large and handsome called 13Acbaluc, whereat terminate in this direction the hunting preserves of the Emperor, within which no one dares to sport except the Emperor and his family, and those who are on the books of the Grand Falconer.
+But at the end of 5 days’ journey out of those ten, they say there is a city unusually large and handsome called 13Acbaluc, whereat terminate in this direction the hunting preserves of the Emperor, within which no one dares to sport except the Emperor and his family, and those who are on the books of the Grand Falconer.
 Beyond this limit any one is at liberty to sport, if he be a gentleman.

 The Great Kaan, however, scarcely ever went hunting in this direction, and hence the game, particularly the hares, had increased and multiplied to such an extent that all the crops of the Province were destroyed.
 The Great Kaan being informed of this, proceeded thither with all his Court, and the game that was taken was past counting.]{1}

-Taianfu{2} is a place of great trade and great industry, for here they manufacture a large quantity of the most necessary equipments for the army of the Emperor.
+Taianfu is a place of great trade and great industry, for here they manufacture a large quantity of the most necessary equipments for the army of the Emperor.

 There grow here many excellent vines, supplying great plenty of wine; and in all Cathay this is the only place where wine is produced.
-It is carried hence all over the country.{3} There is also a great deal of silk here, for the people have great quantities of mulberry-trees and silk-worms.
+It is carried hence all over the country.
+There is also a great deal of silk here, for the people have great quantities of mulberry-trees and silk-worms.

 From this city of Taianfu you ride westward again for seven days, through fine districts with plenty of towns and boroughs, all enjoying much trade and practising various kinds of industry.

 Out of these districts go forth not a few great merchants, who travel to India and other foreign regions, buying and selling and getting gain.

 After those seven days’ journey you arrive at a city called Pianfu, a large and important place, with a number of traders living by commerce and industry.
 It is a place too where silk is largely produced.{4}

 ## CHAPTER 38.
 The Castle of Caichu

 On leaving Pianfu you ride two days westward, and come to the noble castle of Caichu, which was built in time past by a king of that country, whom they used to call the Golden King, and who had there a great and beautiful palace.

 There is a great hall of this palace, in which are pourtrayed all the ancient kings of the country, done in gold and other beautiful colours, and a very fine sight they make.
 Each king in succession as he reigned added to those pictures.{1}

 This Golden King was a great and potent Prince, and during his stay at this place there used to be in his service none but beautiful girls, of whom he had a great number in his Court.
 When he went to take the air about the fortress, these girls used to draw him about in a little carriage which they could easily move, and they would also be in attendance on the King for everything pertaining to his convenience or pleasure.

 <!-- Now I will tell you a pretty passage that befell between the Golden King and Prester John, as it was related by the people of the Castle. -->

 It came to pass, as they told the tale, that this Golden King was at war with Prester John.

-And the King held a position so strong that Prester John was not able to get at him or to do him any scathe; wherefore he was in great wrath.
+The King held a position so strong that Prester John was not able to get at him or to do him any scathe; wherefore he was in great wrath.

 So seventeen gallants belonging to Prester John’s Court came to him in a body, and said that, an he would, they were ready to bring him the Golden King alive.
 His answer was, that he desired nothing better, and would be much bounden to them if they would do so.

 So when they had taken leave of their Lord and Master Prester John, they set off together, this goodly company of gallants, and went to the Golden King, and presented themselves before him, saying that they had come from foreign parts to enter his service.
 And he answered by telling them that they were right welcome, and that he was glad to have their service, never imagining that they had any ill intent.
 And so these mischievous squires took service with the Golden King; and served him so well that he grew to love them dearly.